 Radio-Canada executive producer André Massicotte, who has presented Peter's quintet in concert, says "Peter Hum presents well-crafted, inspired music that has what it takes to please the most demanding fans of jazz."

-The music from the disc is available on iTunes, CD Baby and at Peter's Bandcamp page, where the CD can also be fully previewed and ordered.
+A Boy's Journey is available on iTunes, CD Baby and at Peter's Bandcamp page, where the CD can also be fully previewed and ordered.

 Main page photo by Bruno Schlumberger